Southeast Delco School District

 ❌ Before UserAuthGuard

-- • No repair status visibility for teachers
+- • No accountability for device condition

 ✅ After UserAuthGuard

-- • Single source of truth for every device
+- • Full accountability for every Chromebook

 The Results